-More specifically users have the freedom to run, copy, distribute, study, change and improve the software they are using.
+More specifically users have the freedom to run, study, adapt, share and sell the software they are using or adapting.

 Software is written by programmers in a programming language.
 This form of the program is the "source code".

 Anyone who knows how to write in a programming language can read the source code, understand its functioning and change it.